Oregon Trail: Food

 Canning technology had just begun to be developed, and it gained in popularity through the period of westward expansion.
-Initially, only upper class migrants typically used canned goods.
+Initially, only upper-class migrants typically used canned goods.
 There are references in sources to canned cheese, fruit, meat, oysters, and sardines.
 By the time Marcy wrote his 1859 guide, canned foods were increasingly available but remained expensive.
 Canning also added weight to a wagon.
 Rather than canned vegetables, Marcy suggested that travelers take dried vegetables, which had been used in the Crimean War and by the U.S. Army.

 Some pioneers took eggs and butter packed in barrels of flour, and some took dairy cows along the trail.
 Hunting provided another source of food along the trail; pioneers hunted American bison as well as pronghorn antelope, deer, bighorn sheep, and wildfowl.
 From rivers and lakes, emigrants also fished for catfish and trout.
 When emigrants faced starvation, they would sometimes slaughter their animals (horses, mules, and oxen).
 In desperate times, migrants would search for less-popular sources of food, including coyote, fox, jackrabbit, marmot, prairie dog, and rattlesnake (nicknamed "bush fish" in the later period).

 At the time, scurvy was well-recognized, but there was a lack of clear understanding of how to prevent the disease.
 Nevertheless, pioneers' consumption of the wild berries (including chokeberry, gooseberry, and serviceberry) and currants that grew along the trail (particularly along the Platte River) helped make scurvy infrequent.
 Marcy's guide correctly suggested that the consumption of wild grapes, greens, and onions could help prevent the disease and that if vegetables were not available, citric acid could be drunk with sugar and water.

-Emigrant families, who were mostly middle-class, prided themselves on preparing a good table.
+Mostly middle-class emigrant families prided themselves on preparing a good table.
 Although operating Dutch ovens and kneading dough was difficult on the trail, many baked good bread and even pies.

 For fuel to heat food, travelers would collect cedar wood, cottonwood, or willow wood, when available, and sometimes dry prairie grass.
 More frequently, however, travelers relied on "buffalo chips"—dried bison dung—to fuel fires.
 Buffalo chips resembled rotten wood and would make clear and hot fires.
 Chips burned quickly, however, and it took up to three bushels of chips to heat a single meal.
 Collecting buffalo chips was a common task for children and was one chore that even very young children could carry out.
 As a result, "memoirs written by those who were very young when they made the journey west invariably refer to this aspect of life on the trail."